mhwood/diagnostics_vec/doc/outp_pkgs/outp_pkgs.rst

 on subsets of the domain i.e. along vectors.
 The usage mirrors the usage of the diagnostics package in that the user must specific the exact diagnostics information required for an experiement.
-The main difference is that for for the diagnostics_vec package, the user must also supply a mask or "vec" field which delineates where the requested diagnostics will be sampled.
-Information about how to generate these files is provided in the Usage Notes below.
+The main difference is that for for the diagnostics_vec package, the user must also supply a mask field which delineates where the requested diagnostics will be sampled.
+There are two types of masks implemented in diagnostics_vec: vectors and surfaces.
+Vector masks are designed to diagnose prognostic and tracer variables at a number of vertical levels.
+Surface masks are designed to diagnose variables such as external forcing variables, but may also access prognostic and tracer variables in vertical level 1.
+Information about which variables are available, and how to generate the masks files is provided in the Usage Notes below.

 Equations
 ---------